aimaaan/assignment01/README.md

 ## Navigating the Application
 - Start by either logging in through `index.html` or registering a new account via `register.html`.
-- Once authenticated, fill out the student detail form available at `form.html`.
+- Once authenticated, based on the role given by the admin. fill out the student detail form available at `form.html`.
 - After submission, navigate to `displayData.php` to view the stored student information.
 - Use the logout functionality to end the session securely when finished.